Spring in a Small Town: Soundtrack

 At the time of the film's production, the Chinese film recording process was mainly optical sound recording, while foreign countries of the same period had already adopted magnetic sound recording; this meant that the film's audio was negatively affected by the relative older recording technology.
 The film uses the mono recording technique, which means the film's sound, music and dialogue are mixed in a single channel.
 This gives the audience the impression that all the sounds are coming from the same direction.

 Unlike modern films that use pre-recording and live playback, Fei Mu had the actors sing and record the songs live.
 In addition, because of the lack of technology and equipment at that time, there were no conditions for technical processing of the recording.
-There are two songs in the film: “That Faraway Place” sung by Zhang Hongmei and Shi Yu, and "Lovely Little Rose" sung by Shi Yu.
+There are two songs in the film: "That Faraway Place" sung by Zhang Hongmei and Shi Yu, and "Lovely Little Rose", first verse sung by Zhang Hongmei in the earlier part of the film, and second verse sung by Li Wei in the latter part.
 Sound recording credited to Miao Zhenyu and music credited to Huang Yijun.